-David has practised commercial litigation since he started at the Bar and continues to do so in Silk.
+Commercial litigation has formed much of David’s practice since he started at the Bar and it continues to do so in Silk.
 His experience covers all manner of cases but now has a particular focus on commercial litigation, including allegations of fraud; mortgages and asset recovery; company and shareholder disputes.

 Recent examples of David’s work include: